-Welcome back to A Macintosh History: a history of the Apple Mac told through the pages of MacUser magazine.
+This is A Macintosh History: a history of the early Apple Mac told through the pages of MacUser magazine.
 This post is based on the March 1986 issue.
 New to the series?
-Start at the beginning with October 1985.
+Start at the beginning with Welcome to Macintosh (Oct ‘85).

 Macintosh Plus: Packed With Power

-We’ll jump straight into the Macintosh Plus coverage, beginning with the launch context on page 39:
+Let’s jump straight into the Macintosh Plus coverage on page 39.

 The first Macintosh was never the computer that Apple expected it to be.
 It did spark a revolution and a new generation of personal computers, but it never made it in its intended market.
 Instead of selling into the corporate offices of the Fortune 1000, Macintosh found a place among entrepreneurs, small business people, and people in the arts.